truecharts/website/docs/manual/SCALE/guides/dragonfish-storage.md

 *You will no longer be able to migrate storage using the pool migration feature in SCALE.*

-The above issues exist both for our new in-house TrueCharts OpenEBS storage solution **and** for users using already installed apps using the legacy storage backend from iX-Systems.
+The above issues exist both for our new in-house TrueCharts OpenEBS storage solution **and** for users using already installed apps that use the legacy storage backend from iX-Systems.

 ## For existing Users and Apps